When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 - Internet Kill Switch: This feature works by disconnecting your Internet when PureVPN's connection drops, ensuring that your real IP and various online activities remain protected.
 It's available on Windows, macOS, Android, and Linux devices.

-- Split Tunneling: PureVPN now offers split tunneling for Windows and Android devices.
+- Split Tunneling: PureVPN now offers split tunneling for Windows, Android, Android TV, and Firestick devices.
 This feature's name says it all – it splits your Internet traffic.
 You get to decide which apps go through the VPN network or your local network, customizing your online experience the way you want.

-- Dedicated IP: PureVPN offers this special add-on, giving you an exclusive IP address and the choice of 7 different IP locations.
+- Dedicated IP: PureVPN offers this special add-on, giving you an exclusive IP address and the choice of 10 different IP locations.
 With a dedicated IP, your IP address is yours alone and won't change even if you switch routers or networks.
+For multi-user setups, the provider also offers dedicated servers in 17 locations.

 - Port Forwarding: This paid PureVPN add-on is available in 15 different locations.
 When activated, it provides extra protection for your Internet traffic, making sure it travels securely between the VPN server and the Web.